alexkross/ansible-role-cisco_asa_backup_config/README.md

 cisco_asa_backup_config
 =======================

-A role that creates backups of configurations in a Cisco ASA.
+A role that creates backups of Cisco ASA configurations.
 The role works with ASAs both with and without security contexts.

 Requirements